Key Insights

 The “Height Trap” for Developers

-But here is the sting for the speculators: if you own an empty plot in the Buffer Zone, your “Air Rights” are under immediate threat.
+But here’s the sting for the speculators: if you own an empty plot in the Buffer Zone, your “Air Rights” are under immediate threat.
 To protect the “skyline integrity” and the sacred view of Doi Suthep, the 2026 Management Plan has slashed height limits.
 New buildings in certain corridors are being capped at 12 meters (3 stories).
-If you bought that land with the intention of planning an 8-story luxury condo, your ROI just evaporated.
-In the new economy of Chiang Mai, a clear view of the mountain is worth more to the city than a hundred high-rise balconies.

 The Financial Carrot: Turning Teak into Gold

-Restoring a century-old teak mansion is, frankly, a money pit—unless you know which Thai government doors to knock on.
+Restoring a century-old teak mansion is, frankly, a money pit – unless you know which Thai government doors to knock on.
 The 2026 incentive package is the most aggressive in Southeast Asian history, designed to prevent the “decay of neglect.”

 1. The BOI “Golden Ticket”